Service and AdviceCoronavirus: FAQs about student affairs and teaching

 How will lectures, seminars and practicals take place?

-Classes and events in the context of Student Affairs and Teaching generally take place on campus in the 2022 summer semester with supplementary online formats.
+Classes and events in the context of Student Affairs and Teaching generally take place on campus in the 2022/2023 winter semester with supplementary online formats.
 Please keep checking the websites in your study course or subjects, as well as the information in LSF.

 Can international students come to Heidelberg University?